OuCodes/HigherDOSE-Dashboards/data/slack/exports/dm_with_Rahul_Vithanage_HXRG9K.md

 - **2025-08-01 13:48** *Jourdan*: Ahh im not sure how I feel about spending that much that quickly on YT since it’s not a proven channel.
 - **2025-08-01 13:48** *Jourdan*: I think we bring this to the larger group and ask
 - **2025-08-01 13:49** *Jourdan*: I’m iffy on the value of the brand lift study at this stage with little spend on the channel
+- **2025-08-04 06:54** *Rahul Vithanage*: Totally understand Jourdan!
+We've seen YT have a good incremental impact with tools like Haus and Prescient for other clients but totally get not wanting to go too hard, too fast.
+Let's talk about it this on tomorrow's call with the broader group!